 Blakeley Hall is The Fletcher School's co-educational dormitory for single students or married students attending school without their spouse and children.
 On-campus housing is not available for couples or families.
 Residence at Blakeley Hall is especially useful for students who cannot arrive early to look for housing or who do not want to commit to a 12-month lease (a requirement of most off-campus housing).

 Blakeley Hall is a non-smoking residential facility that houses 83 students.
 Residents occupy suites with one or two other students and share a common living room.
 Each student has his/her own bedroom equipped with a bed, mattress, dresser, desk, and chair.
-Residents will need to provide all other furnishings, including their own bed linens, blankets, pillows, towels, fan, non-halogen lamp, telephone, bookcases, and personal computer.
+Residents will need to provide all other furnishings, including their own bed linens, blankets, pillows, towels, fan, non-halogen lamp, telephone, television, bookcases, and personal computer.
 Sofas, futons, and other furniture must meet Tufts fire code standards or they will not be allowed.
 Residents share bathrooms with three or four other students of the same gender on the same floor.
-The residence hall has a communal kitchen outfitted with refrigerators, stoves, microwaves, a small washing area, and shared cupboard space.
+The residence hall has a communal kitchen outfitted with refrigerators, stoves, microwaves, sinks, and shared cupboard space.
 Because kitchen space is limited, you may wish to purchase at least a partial meal plan.
 For use in the communal kitchen, residents need to provide their own cooking supplies.
 You are welcome to bring cooking appliances and put them in the kitchen.
 Cooking appliances are not permitted in the bedrooms due to fire safety regulations.
-Blakeley Hall also has coin-operated laundry facilities and a lounge with e-mail accessible terminals, vending machines, cable television, VCR, and DVD player.
+Blakeley Hall also has coin-operated laundry facilities and a lounge with vending machines, cable television, and DVD player.
 On-campus parking is available for a fee.

 How to apply for housing at Blakeley Hall: